Programs - Tax Increment Reinvestment Zones (TIRZ)

 What Are Tax Increment Reinvestment Zones (TIRZs)?

-Tax Increment Reinvestment Zones (TIRZs) are special zones created by City Council to attract new investment to an area.
-TIRZs help finance the cost of redevelopment and encourage development in an area that would otherwise not attract sufficient market development in a timely manner.
+Tax Increment Reinvestment Zones (TIRZs) are special zones created by City Council to attract new investment in an area.
+TIRZs help finance costs of redevelopment and encourage development in areas that would otherwise not attract sufficient market development in a timely manner.
 Taxes attributable to new improvements (tax increments) are set-aside in a fund to finance public improvements within the boundaries of the zone.

 - substantially arrest or impair the sound growth of the municipality or county creating the zone, retard the provision of housing accommodations, or constitute an economic or social liability and be a menace to the public health, safety, morals, or welfare in its present condition and use because of the presence of: